 Today’s Wifi networks are as powerful or even superior to a router’s wired connections.
 We have a bandwidth greater than Gigabit per second and latencies of only several milliseconds, so they are clearly the current trend.

 7 Best Portable Wifi Extender 2022 (LIST)

 1, TP-Link (RE305) – 1200 Wifi Range Extender

 - The RE305 range extender connects wirelessly to the modem, strengthening and expanding your Wi-Fi signal to areas that the modem network cannot reach, up to 300Mbps at 2.4GHz and 867Mbps at 5GHz.

 - It has two external antennas that improve wireless coverage and supports connecting multiple devices at the same time.

 - You can use the 2.4GHz band for simple activities like sending emails and browsing the web and take advantage of the 5GHz band for HD / 4K video streaming and online gaming.

 - The product has a signal indicator that helps the user find the best place for RE305: blue light means good connection; red light for too far from the router.

-The E305 was my personal choice to extend network coverage due to its excellent price and good content, extra 20 m 2 approx. With the same bandwidth as previous AC1200 models and also management through the Tether App, compatible with Android and iOS.
+The E305 was my personal choice to extend network coverage due to its excellent price and good content, extra 20 m 2 approx. The same bandwidth as previous AC1200 models and management through the Tether App is compatible with Android and iOS.